-In addition to participating in several international conferences and workshops, my working environment has often been international with colleagues from various countries.
-From 10/2021 to 12/2021, I worked as guest scientist at the Laboratory PhLAM at the Université de Lille in France on a detailed comparison of two Vlasov-Fokker-Planck simulation codes for the propagation of beam distributions under the influence of collective effects with the french national synchrotron SOLEIL and KARA at KIT as example cases.
-Since 01/2022, I am now working as postdoctoral researcher at the MAX IV laboratory of the Lund University in Sweden.
+In addition to participating in several international conferences and workshops, my working environment has always been international with colleagues with various international backgrounds.
+From 10/2021-12/2021, I worked as guest scientist at the Laboratory of Physics of Lasers, Atoms and Molecules (PhLAM) at the Université de Lille in France for 2 month on a detailed comparison of two Vlasov-Fokker-Planck solver simulation codes for the propagation of particle distributions under the influence of collective effects with the french national synchrotron SOLEIL and KARA at KIT as example cases.
+Since more than 2 years, since 01/2022, I am now working as postdoctoral researcher at the MAX IV laboratory of the Lund University in Sweden.
 In the accelerator development group, I focus on theoretical and experimental studies of collective effects in the ultra-low emittance ring of the 4th generation synchrotron light source at MAX IV.